agroecometrics package

 Parameters:

-• RH_min – The minimum daily relative humidity (range: 0.0-1.0)
+• RH_min – A numpy array of minimum daily relative humidities. (range: 0.0-1.0)

-• RH_max – The maximum daily relative humidity (range: 0.0-1.0)
+• RH_max – A numpy array of maximum daily relative humidities. (range: 0.0-1.0)

 Returns: